Broadleaf Microservices

 1. For details on createOrder and handleApprove, see Handle Create Order and Handle Approve Order.

-2. If using the Standard Paypal button flow, the handleApprove function should be responsible for calling PaymentTransactionServices to create & persist the payment.
+2. If using the Paypal button flow for Payment only, the handleApprove function should be responsible for calling PaymentTransactionServices to create & persist the payment.

-1. In the Standard flow, we render the buttons on the payment stage of checkout, alongside the credit card form & other available payment options.
+1. In this flow, we render the buttons on the payment stage of checkout, alongside the credit card form & other available payment options.

-3. If using the Express Paypal button flow, the handleApprove function should be responsible for updating the fulfillment information (i.e. shipping address), and then calling PaymentTransactionServices to create & persist the payment.
+3. If using the Complete Payment Paypal button flow, the handleApprove function should be responsible for updating the contact & fulfillment information (i.e. shipping address), and then calling PaymentTransactionServices to create & persist the payment.
+You may also want to skip the review page and submit the checkout at this stage.

-1. The expectation in the express flow is that the checkout process is reduced to the minimum interactions for the customer.
-To achieve this, we use the shipping address selected within PayPal to populate our shipping & fulfillment information so that the customer can immediately enter the review stage of checkout.
+1. The expectation in the Complete Payment flow is that the checkout process is reduced to the minimum interactions for the customer.
+To achieve this, we use the shipping address selected within PayPal to populate our shipping & fulfillment information so that the customer can immediately enter checkout.
+We also support the server-side shipping callbacks from PayPal to save the initial fulfillment address and provide shipping options to the customer within the Complete Payments page.

 Below is an example of using the PayPal button as a component within a React TypeScript application.